naveenfrancis/osm-analytics/README.md

 * highlighting of features by custom date range or user experience interval
 * calculated statistics: total number/length of features in selected region and date/experience range, number of contributors
 * shows which hot projects influenced the mapping of the selected region
-* compare map at differnt points in time
+* compare map at different points in time
 * data updated daily

 Technical Overview